 Science, technology, engineering, and math (STEM) education is important for our children.
 Fewer people are choosing STEM and STEAM careers, although the number of STEM-oriented jobs is increasing.
 Science, technology, engineering, math, and art (STEAM) are the basis for numerous jobs available today.

-Teaching children to utilize the skills needed for these jobs will encourage them to go into STEM jobs in the future.
-STEM learning doesn’t have to be boring, and most of the time, STEM projects are fun for kids.
+Teaching children to utilize problem solving skills in a fun way will encourage them to go into STEM jobs in the future.
+STEM learning doesn’t have to be boring, and most of the time, STEM challenges are fun for kids.
 Who doesn’t love doing science projects?
-Science projects based on STEM and STEAM challenge students to think, explore, create, and build.
+Science projects based on STEM challenge students to think, explore, create, and build.
 It is easy to incorporate STEM projects into your lesson plans, especially in your science block.

 The internet is full of free STEM activities for kids.
 All steam activities on our list will encourage young scientists to investigate, create, build, or design a project that uses science, math, technology, or engineering.